 Activity 1.1 Up-skilling or reskilling of the most vulnerable households to reinstate their livelihoods systems through engaging prospective beneficiaries in paid 'on-the-job' training.
-In the previous reporting period the project successfully selected an implementing partner (responsible party) for this activity: the "Youth for Change" local NGO, which is based in Vardenis town, Gegharkunik.
-The partner organized paid on job trainings for 45 beneficiaries last year.
-In this reporting period the partner again conducted need assessment, and based on its results successfully selected 68 beneficiaries (displaced women) for on paid job training in Goris, Kapan (Syunik province) and Vardenis, Gavar, Chambarak (Gegharkunik province) areas.
-The responsible party identified 25 local businesses and public agencies and after negotiations the selected beneficiaries were smoothly engaged in paid "on-the-job" training.
-The employers represented various sectors of the economy, including Food/ Cooking & Baking, textile industry, teaching, accounting, healthcare services etc. This activity also supported the employers in their economic recovery by enrolling a workforce of 68 employees.
+In the previous reporting periods the project had selected an implementing partner (responsible party) for this activity: the "Youth for Change" local NGO, based in Vardenis town, Gegharkunik.
+The partner organized paid on job trainings in two phases for 113 beneficiaries overall.
+The beneficiaries (displaced women) for on paid job training were in Goris, Kapan (Syunik province) and Vardenis, Gavar, Chambarak (Gegharkunik province) areas.
+The responsible party had identified about 35 local businesses and public agencies and after negotiations the selected beneficiaries were smoothly engaged in paid "on-the-job" training.
+The employers represented various sectors of the economy, including Food/ Cooking & Baking, textile industry, teaching, accounting, healthcare services etc. This activity also supported the employers in their economic recovery by enrolling a workforce of 113 employees.
 Through this modality beneficiaries received 100.000 AMD net monthly salary; taxes and social payments were paid by the project as well; and employers received 34.000AMD monthly per each beneficiary for coaching and consultations.

 Ongoing coaching and consultations were carried by the responsible party with both employers and beneficiaries on various topics, such as employee rights, obligations, labor legislation issues.
 Thanks to this endeavor, the beneficiaries were able to generate income, enhance their employability, upgrade their skills and acquire working experience through work-based learning.
-The overall number of beneficiaries, including the households members of the selected participants is 331.
+The overall number of beneficiaries, including the households members of the selected participants is 566.
 Performance evaluations were used to support tracking beneficiaries' progress.
-By the end of the reporting period about 20 beneficiaries had received preliminary job offers to continue their job in the current workplaces; yet, more job offers are anticipated once some employers determine market demand for their businesses.
-The successful results of this activity are showcased in a number of Communications materials (stories and videos), attached to this report.
+By the end of this reporting period about 33 beneficiaries had received preliminary job offers to continue their job in the current workplaces.

 Activity 1.2 Support to non-agricultural livelihoods rehabilitation through grants to MSMEs and individuals - Through this activity the project aims to support the most vulnerable groups (including DPs) to restore their livelihoods and develop their self-employment opportunities.
 To this end, after preliminary needs assessment and consultations in Gegharkunik and Syunik regions, in late 2021 the project had announced a call for small grant support as a means for non-agricultural livelihoods rehabilitation.
-As a result, in this reporting period 15 applicants (9 women and 6 man) from displaced population and other vulnerable groups were selected and provided with small non-agricultural grants mainly as an additional support to their existing enterprises.
+As a result, in that reporting period 15 applicants (9 women and 6 man) from displaced population and other vulnerable groups were selected and provided with small non-agricultural grants mainly as an additional support to their existing enterprises.
 Additionally, they employed three DP women in frame of small grant contribution.
-Two of them were employed as pastry/cake/pizza dough makers, the other as a tailor/sewer.

-The project rolled out calls for grant support to the non-agricultural livelihoods.
+In the previous reporting period the project had rolled out calls for grant support to the non-agricultural livelihoods.
 3 local NGOs in Syunik and Gegharkunik regions (Goris Youth Center, Kapan Women Resource Center, Vardenis Astghavard NGO), all women-headed, were identified and selected to coordinate the project support to non-agricultural livelihoods in the target regions.
-After close collaboration with local administrations, using comparative data, field visits, home visits, conducting interviews and evaluation of potential beneficiaries the NGOs identified and preliminarily selected around 110 beneficiaries in Goris, Kapan, Vardenis and Sisian areas overwhelmingly from displaced populations.
-Project and the organizations will work with the selected beneficiaries to refine their small business plans, will provide them with non-agricultural mini grants and will ensure proper coaching, mentoring and trainings throughout the process.
+After close collaboration with local administrations, using comparative data, field visits, home visits, conducting interviews and evaluation of potential beneficiaries the NGOs identified and through local selection committees selected around 122 beneficiaries in Goris, Kapan, Vardenis and Sisian areas overwhelmingly from displaced populations and provided them with small non-agricultural grants.
+Project and the organizations worked with the selected beneficiaries to refine their small business plans, provided them with non-agricultural mini grants and ensured proper coaching, mentoring and trainings throughout the process.
+Overall 140 beneficiaries/MSMEs (with 672 household members) benefited from this endaevor.